 - MORE INFO: Check out the official Times Square website.
 There are a lot of answers here!

-This is how this now reads on my Bucket List.
+How this item now reads on my Bucket List.
 Any time I get to cross something off of my list, I get excited.
 This one, though, had been on the list for several years.
 Probably since high school at least.
 I can’t think of a better way to have turned 40 and I certainly won’t ever forget it!

 ‘Til next time…